gwokae/ds-assessment/README.md

 As mentioned like above.
 I think I'll expected to use a **busy polling** method to fetch updates from server.
 Despite busy polling is arguably considered an anti-pattern method nowadays.
 Because **busy polling** not only caused server side busy but also networking and client side's computation overhead.
 So it's more popular to use modern **server push**.

 And its also not defined how an event can considered as readed.
-I'll try to detect `mouseover` and `touchstart` to mark the item as read.
+I'll try to detect `click` to mark the item as read.

 #### API